 The LISD PREP Academy provides educational programs for teen parents from Lenawee County.
 During the student's instructional program, childcare support is provided.
-Four students from the Madison School District attended the LISD PREP Academy during the 2014-15 school year.
+Two (2) students from Madison School District attended the LISD PREP Academy during the 2016-17 school year.

-The LISD TECH Center offers career technical education programs for high school sophomores, juniors and seniors.
-One hundred thirty-seven (137) students from the Madison School District attended the LISD TECH Center or participated in the co-op/work experience program during 2014-15.
-This equals 65% of the junior and senior population for this school district.
+The LISD TECH Center offers career technical education programs for high school juniors and seniors.
+One hundred twenty-six (126) students from Madison School District attended the LISD TECH Center or participated in the co-op/work experience program during 2016-17.
+This equals 77% of the junior and senior population for this school district.

-The most recent follow-up of LISD TECH Center students (a 2010 study of 2009 graduates) showed 69.1% were continuing their education.
-Of those continuing their education, 68.5% were continuing in a field related to their LISD TECH Center program.
-In addition, 74.2% were working (full-time or part-time) with 11 reporting they were seeking employment.
-Of those working full-time, 58.3% were in a field related to their LISD TECH Center program.
+The most recent follow-up of LISD TECH Center students (a 2017 study of 2016 graduates) showed 67.5% were continuing their education.
+Of those continuing their education, 86.0% were continuing in a field related to their LISD TECH Center program.
+In addition, 98.6% were working (full-time or part-time) with 1.7% reporting they were unemployed/seeking employment.
+Of those working full-time, 72.7% were in a field related to their LISD TECH Center program.

 Local districts operate special education classrooms open to students from other districts.
-The Sand Creek School District has placed one student within the Madison Middle School Mildly Cognitive Impaired program for the 2014-15 school year.
+Sand Creek School District placed one (1) student with Madison School District during the 2015-16 school year.